Project

 • The xqDoc conversion package requires a minimum JRE 1.4.* and a minimum ANTLR version 2.7.5 .jar file.

-• Regardless of the W3C XQuery specification (May 2003, Nov 2003, Oct 2004, Apr 2005, Sep 2005, Nov 2005, or Jan 2007), all function declarations and variable declarations contained in a library module will be associated with the namespace URI of the library module.
+• All function declarations and variable declarations contained in a library module will be associated with the namespace URI of the library module.

 • The xqDoc conversion package makes no assumptions for a default function namespace if one is not explicitly specified in a library or main module.
 However, it is possible to set a default function namespace (through XQDocController) before processing a module.
 If functions are referenced (without a prefix) and no default function namespace has been specified, these function references will not appear in the xqDoc presentation.